Grains and Snacks

 Every major rice processor in North America uses an FTC system of some kind to measure their products consistency.

-Test Methods for the Confectionery Sector
+Test Methods for the Grains and Snacks Sector

 Typically the peak or maximum force incurred during the test is used.
 The sample is simply loaded by volume or weight and the results are available in seconds.
 Kramer Shear testing has been proven many times that its results give excellent correlation to sensor panel interpretations of texture.

 - Hardness of pretzels

 Compression, and the subsequent retraction of the platen enables firmness and stickiness to be evaluated.
 Cooking may release starches which cause adhesive properties.

 - Pasta firmness to evaluate cooking time recommendations